 Car Camping in my MINI Cooper

-For the last few years I've been searching for a way to enjoy the freedom of car-camping and I finally found a solution that works for my MINI Cooper that i'm excited to share!
+For the last few years, I've been searching for a way to enjoy the freedom of car-camping, and I finally found a solution that works for my MINI Cooper that I'm excited to share!
 Sleeping in your car enables you to explore further destinations and take spontaneous detours.
 Beyond the initial preparation and setup, it doesn't take a lot of work to start your adventures on the road.
 Most of us can't afford to buy a van or RV, so sleeping in your car is the next best option.

 Why MINI Coopers?

 The clearance on the Countryman is similar to Subarus as well.
-People always under-estimate my MINI but I often get to trailheads quicker and
+People always under-estimate my MINI but I often get to trailheads quicker and more efficiently.
+Having the seats be able to fold all the way down is also an advantage.

-I currently am driving the blue 2020 MINI Cooper S Countryman which is an AWD car, but before this car I owned the Cooper S convertible.
-I've had the countryman for about 4 years now.
-I've driven almost 60,000 miles across the US and I've never had any issues.
-I will say i'm really good about getting maintenance done when needed and always get an oil change before a long roadtrip.
+I am currently driving the blue 2020 MINI Cooper S Countryman, which is an AWD car, but before this car I owned the Cooper S convertible.
+I've had the Countryman for about 4 years now.
+I've driven almost 60,000 miles across the US, and I've never had any issues.
+I will say i'm really good about getting maintenance done when needed and always get an oil change before a long road trip.
 Tire rotations should be done every ~5000 miles as well.

 MINI Cooper Camping Setup & Products